-When Should I Take the ACT During Coronavirus?
+When Should I Take the ACT for the First Time?

-For the vast majority of teens, the year 2020 likely won’t be one that they look back on with extreme fondness.
+For the vast majority of teens, the 2020-21 school year likely won’t be one that they look back on with extreme fondness.
 Okay, that may be an epic understatement for anyone outside of precocious entrepreneurs who made timely investments in either double-ply Charmin toilet paper or Zoom stock.
 It appears that the 2021-22 school year has the potential to be more “normal,” yet the rise of the Delta variant has the country/world right back in a mode of caution and uncertainty.

 In ordinary times, one of the greater concerns in a college-bound rising junior or senior’s life might be when to sit for standardized tests.
-While a number of “real-life” challenges and a heap of uncertainty have been plopped on our plates in recent months, high schoolers must still get a handle on the tasks that lie ahead in a fast-changing and fluid college admissions landscape.
-The ACT test, with close to two million annual test-takers, is one such task for which those applying to college in 2020-21 or 2021-22 must develop a plan of attack.
-Let’s begin by catching you up on all of the pandemic-induced standardized testing drama that has dominated the spring and summer months:
+While a number of “real-life” challenges and a heap of uncertainty have been plopped on our plates in recent years, high schoolers must still get a handle on the tasks that lie ahead in a fast-changing and fluid college admissions landscape.
+The ACT test, with close to two million annual test-takers, is one such task for which those applying to college in 2021-22 or 2022-23 must develop a plan of attack.
+Let’s begin by catching you up on all of the pandemic-induced standardized testing drama that has unfolded over the last year and a half.

-The ACT is offered in seven different months for the 2020-21 school year:
+The ACT is offered in seven different months for the 2021-22 school year.
+The dates are as follows:

 How do I know which ACT date is right for me?

 During typical, non-pandemic times, college-bound students should sit for the ACT at some point during 11th grade.
 The goal is to maximize your exposure to a standardized test-relevant curriculum while also leaving yourself time to retake the test once or twice.

 Before deciding when to take the ACT for the first time, a high schooler should ask oneself the following questions: